VPAC/superlinux/supercomputingwithlinux.md

 A GUI interface for rsync is also available, `grysnc`.

 One may wonder why we aren't running the command on the supercomputer (a "put", rather than a "get").
 It must be remembered that in order for a copy of files to occur, both machines have to know where the other one is, translated from hostnames and Internet Protocol (IP) addresses.
 In most cases, local machines use private IP addresses, not public addresses.
-For example, if you were on the supercomputer and wanted to copy the file to a local machine you might think the following could work, as it follows the suggested format of source and destination and uses the correct command:
+For example, if one were on the supercomputer and wanted to copy the file to a local machine one might think the following could work, as it follows the suggested format of source and destination and uses the correct command:

 `scp list.txt <username>@192.168.1.100`

-The problem is, which of the multitudes of computers out there with a private address of 192.168.1.100 do you want to copy list.txt to?
+The problem is, which of the multitudes of computers out there with a private address of 192.168.1.100 does one want to copy list.txt to?
 How would the supercomputer know which machines have this private addresses?
 Even if it could find out, it would take a very long time to connect to all the switches in the world to find out!

 The applications mentioned in this discussion are available at the following URLs